Joining our school in Reception 2019

 - We will welcome your child to three Induction Sessions so that they can get used to being in the classroom.

-- Then Mrs Atkinson our Reception teacher and Miss Dunmow our LSA (Learning support assistant) will make an appointment to come out and visit you and your child at home before they start.
+- Then Mrs Atkinson our Reception teacher and Mrs Dodkins our LSA (Learning support assistant) will make an appointment to come out and visit you and your child at home before they start.
 This is very reassuring for your little one and we can answer any questions that you might have.
 Mrs Atkinson will give you a slot at the Induction Meeting

 - Please click for our proposed timetable for new children starting in September 2019: